Talk about rabbit holes (the kind the dogs go running down). Twas just a tweet flying by

 And they say higher education is broken ;-)

-The post "What Was Blogging Plus GIFsplaining on Imgur" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2015/05/blogging-gifsplaining-on-imgur/) on May 12, 2015.
+The post "What Was Blogging Plus GIFsplaining on Imgur" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2015/05/blogging-gifsplaining-on-imgur/) on May 12, 2015.